Lawrence and Isabel Barnett Drug Development Program

 Barnetts

-This program, previously known as TREAT ALS, was renamed The Lawrence and Isabel Barnett Drug Development Program in 2017 to honor the prominent entertainment executive and television and theater actress for their numerous contributions to the Association and their impact on ALS research.
-Carrying on their parents’ legacy, the Barnett children and the Barnett Family Foundation continue to invest in this innovative program that leverages academic scientific expertise with industry know-how to drive novel therapeutics into clinical trials for ALS and related neurological disorders
+The program is named in honor of the prominent entertainment executive and television and theater actress for their numerous contributions to the Association and their impact on ALS research.
+Carrying on their parents’ legacy, the Barnett children and the Barnett Family Foundation continue to invest in this innovative program that leverages academic scientific expertise along with industry know-how to drive the crucial transition from laboratory research project to industry drug development effort.

 Impact of the Program